eoinkelly/notes/elasticsearch/elasticsearch-and-opensearch.blog.md

 ### Aliases

 * you can alias an index or indexes
+* An alias can have more than one index in it
+  * it's not just a pattern which matches index names
+  * it is more a collection of indexes
 * creates a level of indirection between your users and your indexes
     * useful to allow you to re-index without breaking your users
       * Re-index process with aliases: